hebaio/Paperless-Cleaner/README.md

 # Paperless Cleaner

 A web-based tool to merge duplicate Correspondents and Document Types in Paperless-ngx.
+This is designed to be a very simple cleaning tools to remove duplicated entries created by automated tools like Paperless-AI.

 ## Features
 - Connects to your Paperless-ngx instance via API.